 The SDHC Achievement Academy offers employment readiness workshops and provides access to temporary and permanent employment through employer connections.
 Workshops include: Returning to the Workforce; The Job Search Rollercoaster; Teamwork Skills Everyone Needs; and 10 Keys for Professional Success among others.
-The Achievement Academy also hosts recruitment fairs.
-Participants are invited to attend presentations from hiring organizations and hear directly from their human resources representatives how to get hired at their company.
+The Achievement Academy also hosts recruitment fairs via Zoom.
+Participants are invited to attend presentations from hiring organizations and hear directly from human resources representatives how to get hired at their company.
 Topics covered range from the job application and résumé submittal process to interview preparedness and communication skills.
-Participants with limited technology access or those that struggle with using technology may receive additional guidance to submit on-line applications.
 Many of the participating recruitment organizations guarantee, at minimum, an interview to SDHC clients.